spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg.md

 ### Export Variables and Deploy Workload Cluster

-3. Copy the following required variables to your terminal, add your environment-specific information, and press *Enter* to export them.
+3. Copy the following required variables to your terminal, add your environment-specific information, and export the variables.
 For more information, review the [Nutanix Getting Started](https://opendocs.nutanix.com/capx/v1.1.x/getting_started/) guide.

 ```bash
   export NUTANIX_ENDPOINT=""    # IP or FQDN of Prism Central